EmadHelmi/herodotus/README.md

 )
 ```

-It sends a nice colorized output to the stdout.
-But an ugly text (with ansi color symbols) sent to the Elasticsearch or
+It yielded a visually appealing colorized output on stdout.
+However, when directed to Elasticsearch or written to a file,
+the output appeared unattractive due to the presence of ANSI color symbols.
-written in the file.
-So I decided to make some enhancements on the logging package and also decided to publish it.
-So
+Consequently, I embarked on refining the logging package
-please fill free to contribute.
+and subsequently contemplated making these improvements available for public use.
+If you're interested, I welcome you to contribute to this endeavor.

 ### The naming convention

-[Herodotus][Herodotus-wiki] was an ancient Greek historian known as the "Father of History."
+[Herodotus][Herodotus-wiki] stands as an ancient Greek historian acclaimed as the "Father of History."
-He wrote the book "The Histories," one of the earliest historical works.
+Renowned for penning the book "The Histories,"
+he holds a position among the earliest contributors
+to historical literature.
-This book covers various subjects such as history, geography, cultures, civilizations, and wars.
+This opus spans an array of topics encompassing history, geography, cultures, civilizations, and conflicts.
-He combined accurate descriptions of events with engaging storytelling.
+Notably, he adeptly merged meticulous event accounts with captivating narratives.
-His work is a blend of historical analysis and cultural narratives, making him a significant figure in the development
+His opus presents a fusion of historical scrutiny and cultural storytelling,
-of historical writing.
+rendering him a pivotal influencer in the evolution of historical writing.

 <!-- GETTING STARTED -->